|Department head MUDr. Petr Myšák, MBA – head physician||MUDr., PaedDr. Zuzana Matoušová

 Conducted under the supervision of a rehabilitation therapist according to the medical prescription, this procedure focuses on the elimination of certain pathological changes of the locomotive system.

 This procedure is usually used to treat functional joint blocks that are painful, restrict movement and lead to other pathological reflex changes, in particular the creation of painful points, hyperalgetic zones and muscle spasms.
 The goal of the treatment is the relaxation of the locomotive system (in the spine region), the recovery of the joint-play range and also the removal of muscle tension and the treatment of trigger points, which are oft en the cause of pain, muscle weakness or movement restriction.

-LYMPHATIC MASSAGE USING A DEVICE
+LYMPHATIC MASSAGE MANUAL OR USING A DEVICE

-A mechanical treatment that supports the flow of lymph and body fluids (from the lower or upper limbs).
+A treatment that supports the flow of lymph and body fluids (from the lower or upper limbs).
 It is used e.g. for lymphoedemas, some post-traumatic conditions and venous insufficiency; it is also effective against cellulitis.